-This Fact Sheet contains information to help you understand the risks and benefits of using this test for the detection of proteins from the virus that causes COVID-19.
+This Fact Sheet contains information to help you understand the risks and benefits of using this test for the diagnosis of COVID-19.
 After reading this Fact Sheet, if you have questions or would like to discuss the information provided, please talk to your healthcare provider.